 (As for why I don’t build a LFL and be its steward, I live in a very rural area.
 There is only one homestead on the road past our house, so not many people would see my Little Free Library if I had one in front of my place.
 Also, there’s a Little Free Library only a few miles from my house, just past where the dirt road hits the pavement.
 It makes a lot more sense to offer the books and magazines I don’t need any more to that LFL and others around town.)

-Here is some of the art Nolagirl and I encountered at the 2017 Grand Avenue Festival in Phoenix, AZ.
+Nolagirl and I were at the Grand Avenue Festival in November

 If you don’t already know from reading my blog or from your own experience, Wikipedia says,